 Veneers – Best in Cosmetic Dentistry

-With translucent, lighter style veneers, we can bleach the back of the teeth.
+With translucent, lighter-style veneers, we can bleach the back of the teeth.
 When we bleach the backside of veneered teeth, the real tooth will whiten up.
 That, in turn, will show through the porcelain veneer.
-Of course, you will probably need to bleach all your teeth at the same time as you are bleaching veneers.
+Of course, you will probably need to bleach all your teeth simultaneously as you are bleaching veneers.
 Your natural teeth will discolor faster than a veneered tooth.

 Contouring and Reshaping

 Tooth reshaping and contouring is a procedure to correct crooked teeth.
 They also help with chipped or irregularly shaped teeth.
 Overlapping teeth can be dealt with in a single session.
 Tooth reshaping and contouring are used to alter your teeth’ length, shape, or position.
 Contouring teeth may also help correct minor problems with bite.
 It is common for bonding to be combined with tooth reshaping.

 This procedure is ideal for candidates with normal, healthy teeth.
 Your dentist will take X-rays to evaluate the size and location of the pulp of each tooth.
 This ensures that there’s enough bone between the teeth to support them.

 Dr. Bao Nguyen can answer any questions you may have about techniques used to improve your smile.
 The condition of your teeth and the desired result you want often dictate the best procedure.
 If you are considering a treatment, there are a few questions you can ask your dentist.
 These questions help when deciding if a particular procedure is best for you.

 - What should I expect through the course of treatment?